Mha47/6m-cloud-entry-test/README.md

 *Q5B: What do you suggest could be done to improve the situation?*

 ```
-Answer here
+B - The Principle of observability is not applied
+There is a need to diversify monitoring metrics to include new metrics such as logs, alerts, traces and multiple infrastructural components.
+With the insights gathered, Alan would be able to address known issues and help customers faster.

 What do you expect to gain?
 I hope to gain the knowledge and skills required to launch a successful and meaningful career in the field of cloud engineering.
-Interested in specializing in Dev/ops.
+Hopefully specializing in Dev/ops.

 What are your career goals 12 months after grad?
 I intend to complete the relevant cloud certifications and improve my knowledge and employability in this field.

 How you determine SCTP will achieve your goals?
-From what i have read, this SCTP course will provide hands on training in the relevant skills required for the cloud engineer role.
+From what i have read, this SCTP course will provide hands on training and the relevant skills required for the cloud engineer role making it easier for me to get a foothold in the industry.

 What are your past/current skills that will help you succeed after grad?
 I am no stranger to constantly gaining new knowledge and upskilling myself having successfully completed my part time bachelor's degree.
 I am resourceful and will do my best to clear any doubts i have.
-I understand the importance of having a good network and intend on knowing as much people as i can who are veterans in the field.
+I understand the importance of having a good network and intend to network with as many veterans in the field as i can.

 What obstacles?
-The foresee the learning curve to be very steep as i do not come from an IT background but i believe i will be able to overcome this challenge by consulting mentors and reading up on online resources.
+I foresee the learning curve to be very steep as i do not come from an IT engineering background but i believe i will be able to overcome this challenge by consulting with mentors to clear my doubts and constantly reading up and keeping up to date with recent trends.

 ```